Catalog Quick Links

 COSD 502 Introduction to Aural Habilitation/Rehabilitation

-This course examines principles and strategies in management of problems related to hearing impairment in children and adults.
+This course examines principles and strategies in the management of hearing status in children and adults.
 Development and maintenance of communication through speech reading, auditory training, and the use of technology in aural habilitation/rehabilitation are investigated.

 Number of Credits: 3